Generative AI for Data Science 101: Coding Without Learning To Code: Challenges and Benefits

 Despite our best efforts to emphasize this important point, some students did not appear to fully grasp the problem with vague prompts, and this would lead to frustration during quizzes (``What I did was working before the quiz!
 Why did Copilot stop working?!").
 The fact that Copilot when given a vague prompt would {\em sometimes} do the right thing tended to undermine our repeated messaging to write specific prompts and not expect Copilot to read our minds.

 An amusing example of vague prompts sometimes leading to the intended behavior emerged when working with classic data sets.
 For example, we used the well known ``wine" data set from the UCI data bank \citep{misc_wine_quality_186}.
 After writing the prompt ``{\tt\#~load the file named wine.csv}", Copilot would go on to auto-suggest that we predict the wine’s quality based on the other variables.
 This was exactly what we intended to be doing.
 To students, such behavior would look like Copilot was able to see the names of variables in the data set (and seem to have an opinion about interesting modeling tasks).
-In fact what was happening is that the wine data set had been used so extensively across Github (the training set for Copilot) that it was simply recapitulating the huge number of analyses of this particular data set that it had seen.
+In fact what was happening is that the wine data set had been used so extensively across GitHub (the training set for Copilot) that it was simply recapitulating the huge number of analyses of this particular data set that it had seen.
 Sometimes such behavior would lead to confusion.
 For example, when working with some housing price data, Copilot might assume, incorrectly, that there was a variable such as {\tt square\_feet} (rather than {\tt SQFT}) before any mention of this variable was made.
+For more on this example, we encourage the reader to turn to Appendix~\ref{app:full-session}, in which we provide a full walk-through of a Copilot session, showing screenshots interspersed with commentary.

+One notable form of inconsistency in code generated by Copilot is whether it opts for {\tt tidyverse} \citep{tidyverse} or base {\tt R} in a given analysis.
+(This reflects the inconsistent use of the two in the code that Copilot was trained on.)
+To prevent this form of variability (and to reflect our own coding preferences), we would regularly have students start {\tt .R} files with the Copilot command ``{\tt\# load the tidyverse {\tt R} package.}" This one line in the file would generally lead Copilot to opt for {\tt readr::read\_csv()} instead of {\tt read.csv()} and to use {\tt dplyr} and {\tt ggplot2} without the students needing to know anything about those packages.

 Another challenge in using Copilot was the lack of transparency about its inner workings and the fact that these inner workings could be changing over time.
-For example, Principle 2 requires understanding the details of the context window used by Copilot; however, to our knowledge there is no definitive documentation that spells out these details unambiguously, which left us sifting through blog posts, change logs, and Github staff responses to users on community forums.
+For example, Principle 2 requires understanding the details of the context window used by Copilot; however, to our knowledge there is no definitive documentation that spells out these details unambiguously, which left us sifting through blog posts, change logs, and GitHub staff responses to users on community forums.
+Furthermore, another downside of Copilot is that it does not allow for offline coding.